Ostaria Pignatelli

 Is Ostaria Pignatelli good for a special occasion?

 It works for a low-key celebration rather than a formal milestone dinner.
-The taverna-style dining room and outdoor terrace on Riviera di Chiaia set a pleasant scene, and the Bib Gourmand recognition signals cooking that over-delivers at the price.
+The taverna-style dining room and outdoor terrace on Riviera di Chiaia set a pleasant scene, the Bib Gourmand recognition signals cooking that over-delivers at the price.
 If you need white-tablecloth formality or a longer tasting format, Palazzo Petrucci is the better fit for Naples special-occasion dining.

 What should I wear to Ostaria Pignatelli?